kartikwar/starter-hugo-academic/content/paper/paper 1/index.md

 ---
-title: "Heartfelt Choices: Is Love Timeless?"
+title: "paper le lo"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Emily N. Garbinsky
-- Stijn M.J. van Osselaer
+- Suzanne Shu

 # Author notes (optional)
 author_notes:
-- "Equal contribution"
 - "Equal contribution"
 - "Equal contribution"